raducristianpopa/wm-session-flow/README.md

 # Web Monetization Session Flow

-This document defines a user wallet integraction and the flow of a web monetization session in a browser.
+Repository for the web monetization session flow specification.
+[View the specification](https://asurkov.github.io/wm-session-flow/).

 ## Remove everything from this line when you're done